docker/compose/docs/yml.md

 ### volumes

-Mount paths as volumes, optionally specifying a path on the host machine (`HOST:CONTAINER`).
+Mount paths as volumes, optionally specifying a path on the host machine (`HOST:CONTAINER`), or an access mode (`HOST:CONTAINER:ro`).

-Note: Mapping local volumes is currently unsupported on boot2docker.
-We recommend you use [docker-osx](https://github.com/noplay/docker-osx) if want to map local volumes.
+Note for fig on OSX: Mapping local volumes is currently unsupported on boot2docker.
+We recommend you use [docker-osx](https://github.com/noplay/docker-osx) if want to map local volumes on OSX.

 ```
 volumes:
  - /var/lib/mysql
  - cache/:/tmp/cache
+ - ~/configs:/etc/configs/:ro
 ```

 ### volumes_from